jforgo/overview/ibm-cloud-platform.md

 ### Searching the catalog for deployable architectures
 {: #deployable-arch-search}

-You can search our growing catalog of deployable architectures to find preassmbled cloud auotmation solutions that solve common enterprise business needs, for example a secure infrastructure layer for highly regulated industries, such as financial services.
+You can search our growing catalog of deployable architectures to find preassmbled cloud automation solutions that solve common enterprise business needs, for example a secure infrastructure layer for highly regulated industries, such as financial services.

 The following table lists the filter options that you can use when searching the catalog for deployable architectures.